-Portion control and distortion is what hinders weight loss and gain.
+Portion control and distortion are what hinders weight loss and gain.
 We are what we eat.
-Healthy balanced food keep us going through the day, and lets us sleep restfully all night long.
-Portion Contortion is the confusion that control and distortion has led to.
+Healthy balanced food keeps us going through the day, and lets us sleep restfully all night long.
+Portion Contortion is the confusion that control and distortion have led to.
 What are we supposed to eat, how much is healthy and what is good for us?
-Confusion comes from the diet and weight loss advice we get.
+The confusion comes from the diet and weight loss advice we get.
 The facts are actually scientific and related to what is good body fuel as opposed unhealthy.
 Size has become the topic, but not in the right way.

 Size matters in nutritional content, energy output, metabolic burn and support of an active lifestyle.
 Serving size, Portion plate, Daily recommended allowance, Calorie count, Sugar, Salt, Fat, Carbs, Protein… There is no end to the control, and distortion, that we are put through by media.
 Portion Contortion is just that.
 Here are my confusion busting tips on what to look out for when you start thinking about a healthier lifestyle.

 Portion Contortion: Portion Control and Distortion

 Food shared from one big plate is how most people in the world eat today.
 In the Westernised world, we do not share food from a center platter anymore.
 We eat the whole big plate to ourselves because it is put in front of us.